 METHODOLOGY

-We recruited 10 users to participate in a weeklong diary study in which participants were prompted to report any content that they thought about sharing on Facebook but decided not to, hereafter referred to as “unshared content.”
-At the end of the diary study, qualifying participants were asked to meet the researchers to undergo a semi-structured interview to go into more depth about their unshared content.
-All data was coded according to a set of heuristics presented in [Table 1/Appendix 1], and was evaluated using a combination of qualitative and quantitative analyses.
+We recruited 10 users to participate in a weeklong diary study designed to surface instances where participants self-censored their facebook posts.
+We instructed our participants to report any content that they thought about sharing on Facebook but decided not to, which we referred to as “unshared content.”
+At the end of the diary study, we invited qualifying participants to a semi-structured interview where we could discuss their unshared content in more detail.
+At the time of this paper, 6 out of the 10 participants took part in the interview stage, and will be included in the reported data set.
+We coded all data according to a set of heuristics presented in [Table 1/Appendix 1], and we evaluated these using a combination of qualitative and quantitative analyses.
 We explain each step in more detail in the coming subsections.

 Participant Recruitment & Demographics